TretasPt/RedditViewer/README.md

 #
 ## TODO

+- add support for all post tipes(currently it only handles text and some image and video types.);
 - switch to a more object oriented approach;
 - look into the post_hint element in the json to check if type is an image;
 - improve the graph implementation(it currently relies on editing a char array);